KDE/digikam-doc/image_editor/transform_tools.rst

 .. _transform_proportionalcrop:

-Proportional Crop
+Aspect Ratio Crop
 ~~~~~~~~~~~~~~~~~

-The Aspect Ratio Crop tool goes further.
-While you are editing digital images, it is often necessary to create a compatible format with, for example, your photo album or paper formats.
-If you print an image from your digital camera and then try to put it in your photo album, you may notice that the camera has a different width or height ratio than a normal photographic film format so you need to crop your digital images in a predefined ratio (for example 5:7 or 2:3 which is a standard photo ratio).
+The digiKam **Aspect Ratio Crop** tool is a more powerful crop tool.
+While you are editing digital images, it is often necessary to create a compatible format for use in your photo album or a picture frame.
+If you print an image from your digital camera and then try to put it in your photo album, you may notice that the camera has a different width or height ratio than a normal photographic film format.
+The Aspect Ratio Crop** tool can crop your digital images in a predefined ratio (for example 5:7 or 2:3 which are standard photo ratios).

 .. figure:: images/editor_ratio_crop.webp
     :alt: